prateekkalra/prism-algolia/SETUP.md

 npm run dev
 ```

+## MCP (Model Context Protocol) Integration

+This application integrates with MCP servers to provide AI tools and capabilities.

+### Built-in MCP Tools

+The application comes with a **dummy MCP server** that provides several useful tools:

+- **calculator** - Perform basic math operations (add, subtract, multiply, divide)
+- **get_time** - Get current date and time (with timezone support)
+- **generate_uuid** - Generate random UUIDs (v1 or v4)
+- **system_info** - Get system information (OS, memory, uptime, etc.)

+### How MCP Works

+1. **Backend connects** to local MCP servers on startup
+2. **Tools are discovered** and made available to the AI
+3. **AI can call tools** during conversation using OpenAI function calling
+4. **Results are streamed** back to the user in real-time

+### MCP Status Panel

+The chat interface includes an **MCP Status Panel** (top-right corner) that shows:
+- Connected MCP servers
+- Available tools and their descriptions
+- Connection status and tool counts

 ## Architecture

-This application uses a **client-server architecture** to avoid CORS issues:
+This application uses a **client-server-MCP architecture**:

 - **Frontend**: React app that makes API calls to the backend
-- **Backend**: Express server that communicates with Moonshot API
+- **Backend**: Express server that handles AI requests and MCP communication
+- **MCP Servers**: Local processes providing tools and capabilities
-- **API Flow**: Frontend → Backend Server → Moonshot API
+- **AI Flow**: Frontend → Backend → Moonshot AI (with MCP tools) → MCP Servers

-### Why Backend Server?
+### Why This Architecture?

-The Moonshot API doesn't allow direct browser requests due to CORS restrictions.
-The backend server:
-- ✅ **Handles CORS**: Server-to-server communication bypasses CORS
-- ✅ **Secure**: API key stays on the server, not exposed to browser
-- ✅ **Streaming**: Properly handles streaming responses
-- ✅ **Error Handling**: Better error management and logging
+1. **CORS Handling**: Backend bypasses browser CORS restrictions
+2. **MCP Integration**: Server-side MCP clients for tool execution
+3. **Security**: API keys and MCP connections stay on server
+4. **Streaming**: Real-time AI responses with tool execution
+5. **Scalability**: Can connect to multiple MCP servers

 ## API Endpoints

 The backend server provides:
-- `GET /health` - Health check and configuration status
+- `GET /health` - Health check with MCP server status
+- `GET /api/mcp/info` - MCP servers and tools information
-- `POST /api/chat` - Chat completion with streaming support
+- `POST /api/chat` - Chat completion with MCP tools
+- `POST /api/mcp/connect` - Connect to additional MCP servers

 ## Features

 - **Chat Interface**: Interactive chat with Moonshot AI
+- **MCP Tools**: AI can use calculator, time, UUID, system info tools
+- **Real-time Streaming**: See AI responses and tool executions as they happen
+- **Tool Visibility**: See which tools are being used and their results
 - **File Analysis**: Upload and analyze various file types (frontend feature)
-- **Real-time Streaming**: See AI responses as they're generated
-- **Resizable Panels**: Adjust the layout to your preference
 - **Export Conversations**: Save your chat history

 ## Usage

 1. **Start the application**: Use `npm run dev:full`
+2. **Check MCP Status**: Click the MCP button in the top-right to see connected servers
+3. **Ask Tool Questions**: Try "Calculate 25 * 16 + 10" or "What time is it?"
+4. **Watch Tool Execution**: See AI call tools and display results
-2. **Upload Files**: Use the left panel to upload documents, spreadsheets, or other data files
+5. **Upload Files**: Use the left panel for file analysis
-3. **Ask Questions**: Type your questions in the chat interface on the right
-4. **Get Insights**: Moonshot AI will analyze your data and provide detailed responses
-4. **Export Results**: Save conversations for future reference
+6. **Export Results**: Save conversations for future reference

+## Example Prompts

+Try these prompts to test MCP functionality:

+- "What tools do you have available?"
+- "Calculate 25 * 16 + 10"
+- "What time is it in New York?"
+- "Generate a UUID for me"
+- "Show me system information"
+- "What's 100 divided by 3?"

 ## Troubleshooting